 USES AND APPLICATIONS OF BIOTECHNOLOGY

 Biotechnological innovations are already part of our daily lives and we find them in pharmacies and supermarkets, among many other places.
-In addition, in recent months biotechnology has become one of the spearheads in the fight against the COVID-19 global pandemic, since it helps to decipher the virus' genome and understand how the our body's defence mechanism works against infectious agents.
+In addition, they were of key importance during the fight against the COVID-19 pandemic as they helped decipher the genome of the virus and in understanding how our body's defence mechanism works against infectious agents.

 Biotechnology will therefore play a crucial role in the society of the future in preventing and containing potential pathogens.
 But this is just one of its many applications...
 Below, we review some of the most relevant in different fields: